 A proposed loan agreement or a sample loan agreement with an attached list of the proposed loan agreement provisions.

-Some of the application documentation described above do not have to be submitted to the Agency for requests of $600,000 or less, but instead can be held by the lender for in their files.files These documents are: personal credit reports, appraisals, commercial credit reports, personal and corporate financial statements of guarantors, and lender certification of having completed a comprehensive written analysis.
+Some of the application documentation described above do not have to be submitted to the Agency for requests of $600,000 or less, but is a recordkeeping requirement.
+These documents are: personal credit reports, appraisals, commercial credit reports, personal and corporate financial statements of guarantors, and certification by the lender that the lender has completed a comprehensive written analysis of the project.

-Under the final rule, these provisions remain unchanged, except that the would now be required to be submitted with the application rather than being held in the lender’s file.
+Under the final rule, most of these provisions remain unchanged, except that under the final rule the applicant must submit the appraisal with the application rather than just including it in the applicant’s records.

 Loan Funding

-Under the REAP interim rule, the amount of the loan made available to an eligible project under this subpart cannot exceed 75 percent of total eligible project costs.
+Under the baseline program, the amount of the loan made available to an eligible project under this subpart cannot exceed 75 percent of total eligible project costs.
 The minimum amount of a guaranteed loan made to a borrower is $5,000, less any program grant amounts.
 The maximum amount of a guaranteed loan made to a borrower is $25 million.
 The maximum percentage of guarantee is:

 85 percent for loans of $600,000 or less;